rohanmalhi/cabinet/README.md

 `CAB_PATH` | `~/.config/cabinet.conf`

 > [!WARNING]
-> If `init.defaultBranch` is not set in git, then CABBRANCH must be set
+> If `init.defaultBranch` is not set in git, then CAB_BRANCH must be set

 The cabinet configuration file, by default at `~/.config/cabinet.conf`, is a plaintext list of files and directories to be synced.
 > [!NOTE]